-Step 3a Make Stem Top row, from left to right: Cut larger background square in half diagonally from corner to corner.
+Step 3a Make Stem.
+Top row, from left to right: Start with a large square.
+Cut the square in half diagonally from corner to corner.

 Bottom row, from left to right: Insert the strip for the stem between the two triangles.
-With right sides together, pin the longest (bias) edge of the top triangle to the closest long edge of the strip.
-Sew a 1/4 inch seam.
+With right sides together, pin the longest (bias) edge of the top triangle to the right-hand edge of the strip.
+Pin and stitch together.

 Step 3b Finger press the top triangle away from the stem.

-Pin the second triangle to the stem strip, aligning its ends with those of the first triangle, and sew a 1/4 inch seam as done above.
+Pin the second triangle to the stem strip, aligning its ends across from those of the first triangle.
+Pin and stitch together.

-Step 3d Trim the stem patch unit: Place the diagonal 45° angle line of a ruler down the middle of the stem and trim to size (here, I'm going to trim the patch unit to 3 1/2 inches).
+Step 3d Trim Stem Unit: Place the diagonal line of a quilting ruler down the middle of the stem strip and center it.
+Trim unit to size (here, I'm trimming the patch unit to 3 1/2 inches).

-Step 4 Layout Block Near your sewing machine layout the block in the grid format as pictured below.
+Step 4 Layout Block.
+Near your sewing machine, layout the block in the grid format as pictured below.
 You can see the maple leaf take shape.

 Step 5a Sew Block Units Row by Row.
 Without changing the orientation of the patch units sew the patches of each row together.